GUDHI/TDA-tutorial/README.md

-# TDA-tutorials

-Tutorial for Topological Data Analysis with the Gudhi Library
+# Tutorial for Topological Data Analysis with the Gudhi Library

+Topological Data Analysis (tda) is a recent and fast growing  eld providing a set of new topological and geometric tools to infer relevant features for possibly complex data.
+This paper is a brief introduction, through a few selected topics, to basic fundamental and practical aspects of tda for non experts.

+See for instance [this paper](https://arxiv.org/abs/1710.04019) for an introduction TDA for data sciences

 1 - Simplex trees and simpicial complexes